The Change-Driver Account of Scientific Discovery: Philosophical and Historical Dimensions of the Discovery of the Expanding Universe: The change-driver model: discoveries as drivers of scientific advances

-The model’s in-built communal dimension has two noteworthy corollaries; both are germane to blemishes in Hudson’s account (\textbf{§2.2}).
-The first concerns the priority condition.
-Discoverers are usually assumed to fulfil it.
+The second advantage is also related to another blemish in Hudson's account.
+It concerns the priority condition.
+Discoveries (and discoverers, for that matter) are usually assumed to fulfil it.
 But why demand that a discoverer be the first to make the discovery?
 Rather than stipulating by fiat, the change-driver model can, to some extent, \emph{derive} it.

-According to the model, temporal priority is, strictly speaking, inessential for a scientific discovery: what matters instead is that the result in question increases knowledge of the scientific community—and usually sparks off further developments.
-More often than not, this is going to be correlated with temporal priority.
+According to our account, temporal priority is, strictly speaking, inessential for a discovery.
+What matters instead is that the result increases knowledge and usually, that it sparks off further developments.
+More often than not, this is going to be \emph{correlated} with temporal priority.
 Nonetheless, the correlation doesn't always hold: unpublished work or publication in obscure journals may later be found to have presaged a claimed scientific discovery.
-We bite the bullet that adverse circumstances, or fatal decisions on the side of the researcher, can prevent such discoveries simpliciter from becoming scientific ones (or, if one prefers the modal paraphrase: they can prevent \emph{potential} scientific discoveries from becoming \emph{actual} ones).
+We bite the bullet that adverse circumstances, or fatal decisions on the side of the researcher, can prevent such \emph{private} discoveries from becoming \emph{scientific} ones (or modally paraphrased: they can prevent \emph{potential} scientific discoveries from becoming \emph{actual} ones).
+Luck, good and bad, is an ineliminable factor in actual scientific discoveries (see Copeland, 2018).
+Any realistic model of discovery must allow for this.